JohnBorges52/TypeWhat/guesswhat-front/README.md

 ## About

-- This project was created to train animations and elements mixing Javascript with CSS as well as to implement FireBase as an authenticator component.
-Users can log in and maintain their information using email or google account.
+- This project was created to train animations and elements by mixing Javascript with CSS and implementing FireBase as an authenticator component.
+Users can log in and maintain their information using email or a google account.

 !["image showing the Maing Page"](https://github.com/JohnBorges52/GuessWhat/blob/master/guesswhat-front/public/typeWhat.jpg)

 ## How to use

-1. First Go to Register Page and create an account using e-mail and password;
+1. First, Go to Register Page and create an account using email and password;
 !["Image Showing Register Page"](https://github.com/JohnBorges52/GuessWhat/blob/master/guesswhat-front/public/typeWhatRegisterPage.jpg)<br/>
-1.1 Auternativelly you can use your google account to register/login.
+1.1 Alternatively, you can use your google account to register/log in.
 !["Image showing the login Page](https://github.com/JohnBorges52/GuessWhat/blob/master/guesswhat-front/public/typeWhatLoginPage.jpg)<br />
-2. Start the game by clicking "PlayNow" and then "Start Game".
+2. Start the game by clicking "PlayNow" and then "Start Game."
-3. Wait 3 seconds as the countDown Show and start typing the words as whey appear on the screen".
+3. Wait 3 seconds as the countdown appears and start typing the words whey appear on the screen".

 ## The main go was:

-- create a game.
+- create a game with a unique style.
-- create point system using react.
+- create a point system using react.
-- create and interactive animation to lead users to the next step of the game.
+- create an interactive animation to lead users to the next step of the game.
 - create user authentication using Firebase.

 ## Future Prospects

-- I want to create a ranking system where the user information will be storade in a database.
+- I want to create a ranking system where the user information will be stored in a database.
-- I want to create a new game mode where the user can train their aim by clicking elements on the screen.
+- I want to create a new game mode where users can train their aim by clicking elements on the screen.